 Printing presses are fickle things.
-So is finishing equipment, cutting equipment, and all the other equipment that a printing company uses on a daily basis to provide their services.
+So is finishing equipment, cutting equipment, and all the other equipment that a printing company uses.
 This equipment can be very sensitive to changes in temperature, humidity and atmospheric pressure.
-The problem is, printing companies have invested a lot of money in their equipment and paper stock, and the last thing they want is for it to be ruined by humidity.
-A good print company will be willing to invest slightly more to ensure the long life and efficiency of that print equipment, whether it’s digital or litho.
+The problem is, printing companies have invested a lot of money in their equipment and paper stock.
+The last thing they want is for it to be ruined by humidity.
+A print company should be willing to invest slightly more to ensure the life and efficiency of print equipment.

-Without some sort of humidity control, machines and paper stock are exposed to uncontrolled environments where the climate could change on an hourly basis.
+Without some sort of humidity control, machines and paper stock are exposed to uncontrolled environments.
+This can mean that climate can change on an hourly basis.
 Low humidity can draw moisture from paper causing curling and tight edges.
 High humidity will affect the performance of both paper and machines.
-But a stable humidity reduces static and improves the dimensional stability of the paper – creating a seamless and consistent print environment.
-It’s so important that press manufacturers actually require effective humidity control to maintain effective performance of their equipment, and detail the exact levels you should be maintaining in the operating manuals.
+But a stable humidity reduces static and improves the dimensional stability of the paper.
+This results in a seamless and consistent print environment.
+It’s so important that press manufacturers require effective humidity control.
+This is to maintain the effective performance of their equipment, and detail the exact levels.

 So, how can printing companies control their print environment to get the best out of their machinery, equipment and people?

 Just as importantly, humidity is a big contributor to indoor air quality.
-Poor air quality can lead to illness in staff, a lack of productivity and a much higher rate of absenteeism and employee turnover.
-To give you an example – low humidity (which is the most common problem in the UK) can make your eyes itchy (particularly for contact lens wearers), dry out your respiratory surfaces and dehydrate your body.
-Drying out the mucous membranes in your body also means you can’t fight off airborne infections like colds and the flu as effectively, so you’re more likely to catch bugs.
-On top of that, if your environment has a relative humidity of under 40% then you will feel a lot colder than it actually is.
-Your natural response will be to turn up the heating, increasing energy consumption and lowering the humidity even further, creating a cyclical problem.
+Poor air quality can lead to illness in staff, a lack of productivity and a much higher rate of absenteeism.
+Low humidity can make your eyes itchy, dry out your respiratory surfaces and dehydrate your body.
+Drying out mucous membranes in your body also means you can’t fight off airborne infections like colds and flu.
+Also, if your environment has a relative humidity of under 40% then you will feel colder than it is.
+The natural response will be to turn up the heating, increasing energy consumption and lowering the humidity even further.

 Here’s the thing – no two print environments are the same.
 So no two solutions should be the same either.
-It’s important to make sure that the humidity solution you put in place is tailored to the conditions of the building and the types of machinery being used – which requires a specialist.
-At Humidity Solutions, we don’t believe in a ‘one size fits all’ approach.
-Instead, each project is evaluated against a number of key criteria, so that the best solution is identified from all options available on the market.
+It’s important to make sure that the solution you put in place is tailored to the conditions of the building and the types of machinery being used.
+At Humidity Solutions, we don’t believe in a one size fits all approach.
+Instead, each project is evaluated against a number of key criteria.
+Therefore the best solution is identified from all options available on the market.